Synonym(s)

 DefinitionThis section has been translated automatically.

-The common chicory, also called Cichorium intybus, is a plant within the composite family (Asteraceae).
-Its range includes Europe, where it is often found along roadsides.
-Other cultivated forms are chicory, sugarloaf and radicchio.
+Chicory, also known as common chicory or Cichorium intybus, is a plant in the Asteraceae family.
+It is native to Europe, where it is often found along roadsides.
+Other cultivated forms are chicory, sugar loaf and radicchio.

-Chicory is a bristly-haired plant up to 1 m tall with a root up to 30 cm long that contains milky sap.
-Flowering time is July to September, the flowers are light blue, rarely white.
+Chicory is a bristly, hairy plant up to 1 m tall with a root up to 30 cm long that contains milky sap.
+It flowers from July to September; the flowers are light blue, rarely white.

-Phytotherapeutic use is the dried root ( chicory root - Cichorii intybi radix).
+The dried root of chicory is used phytotherapeutically (chicory root - Cichorii intybi radix).

 General informationThis section has been translated automatically.